boazsegev/plezi-website/docs/guides/websockets.html.md

 ### Websocket JSON Auto-Dispatch

-It is very common for websocket applications to use json messages to "emit" "events" and map these events to class methods or javascript callbacks.
+It is very common for websocket applications to use json messages to "emit" JSON "events" and map these events to class methods or javascript callbacks.

+This use-case is so common, that Plezi includes an easy to use Auto Dispatch feature both the Controller and a Javascript client (PleziClient).

+The auto-dispatch defines and uses the following JSON "sub-protocol":

+* All websockets much contain a "stringified" JSON dictionary (Hash) object as the root object.
+Plezi will close the connection if it receives a non JSON message on a path that uses this auto-dispatch.

+* The JSON object's property `'event'`, is routed to a method with the same name on the server (both on the Ruby server and the Javascript client).

+    i.e. an event named `'auth'` will invoke the method `auth` and pass the method `auth` a single parameter containing the JSON data.

+    Ruby:

+        def auth msg
+            msg['event'] == 'auth'
+        end
+        # to use for both Websockets AND AJAX, make sure
+        # the method is public and add a default value. i.e.
+        def auth msg = nil
+            if msg
+              # is Websockets
+              msg['event'] == 'auth'
+            else
+              # is JSON
+            end
+            # this will write a JSON response for both
+            # AJAX and Websockets
+            {event: :connnection, token: "token"}.to_json
+        end

+    Javascript:

+        client.auth = function(msg) {
+            msg.event == 'auth'
+        }

+* JSON valid messages that do not contain an `'event'` property or that map to a non-existing method are routed to a callback named `unknown` (if it exists).
+By default (unless a the `unknown` callback exists), unknown events will be ignored by the client while the server will respond with a generic error message.

+* JSON valid messages that contain the `_EID_` property (event ID), will be invoke an `_ack_` event upon receipt.
+The `_ack_` event's JSON data will contain only the `_EID_` sent.
+This is also used internally by Plezi's client API.

-This practice is also used to unify AJAX and Websocket APIs, when using the method's default argument value to indicated if the request was AJAX or Websocket in it's source.
+This sub-protocol allows to easily unify AJAX and Websocket APIs, when using the method's default argument value to indicated the request's source.

-Because this is so common, Plezi offers both a Client and a Controller automation flag that will automate the process, so that we doing have to write an `on_message` callback to route our events.
+When using the Auto-Dispatch, there is no need to write an on_message callback.

+### Serving the Auto-Dispatch client

+Plezi's Auto-Dispatch has a websocket javascript client that gets updated along with Plezi.

+The use of the javascript client is **optional**, but it does make writing the client side code somewhat easier when writing for a browser.

+The client is part of the application template and can be served as a static file / asset... but, this means that the client isn't updated when Plezi is updated.

+To server the updated Plezi Auto-Dispatch javascript client (the client version matching the active Plezi version), it's possible to create a `:client` route, using any available path:

+    Plezi.route '/client.js', :client
+    # or any other path
+    Plezi.route 'a/very/unique/path/to/the/pl_client.js', :client

+The client is also available when using the application template.
+The client's path is `/assets/plezi_client.js` for the mini application template and `/assets/javascript/plezi_client.js` for the larger, default application template.

 #### Leveraging the Plezi Client

 Plezi provids a basic Websocket client that allows us to leverage the auto-dispatch "feel" and style also for our client side code.

-The client is available when using the application template, using the path `/assets/plezi_client.js` (for the mini application starter) or `/assets/javascript/plezi_client.js` (for the larger, default application starter).
+#### Creating the client

 To open a websocket connection to the current location (i.e, "https://example.com/path" => "wss://example.com/path"), use: